 USAF Air Launched Sortie Vehicle (early 1980s)

-At first glance, this does not sound an especially difficult technical challenge but research suggested that building and operating it would be complex and expensive and the project faded away.Probably today’s X-37 performs similar missions to the ALSV.
+Initially, this was not thought to be an especially difficult technical challenge but research suggested that building and operating the ALSV would be complex and expensive and the project faded away.Probably today’s X-37 performs similar missions to the ALSV.
 (SOURCE: http://www.secretprojects.co.uk/forum/index.php/topic,2913.0/highlight,space+sortie.html )

 Hermes was a proposed spaceplane studied by firstly the French government and later the European Space Agency (ESA) between 1975 and 1993.This craft was initially planned as a multi-purpose reusable ‘space truck’ capable of deploying satellites and carrying up to six ESA astronauts into orbit.It would have been essentially a miniature (19m long) version of the US Space Shuttle complete with a payload bay for deploying satellites.However detailed engineering studies showed this original concept to be beyond the contemporary state of the art, especially when the 1986 Challenger disaster brutally showed the necessity for adding a heavy emergency escape system for the crew.
 Inevitably the design was scaled back but it was still approved for construction by ESA in 1987.
 A cynic said that this less-capable Hermes could only be of use to launch two Frenchmen and a Belgian plus their packed lunch into space (this is a bit unfair as it was actually designed for a 3 tonne payload plus three person crew).
 After years of research, the now-unviable project was allowed to fade away before any Hermes craft were built.